paulgoleary/milagro-crypto-js/README.md

 ```
 ## Information

-AMCL is very simple to build for JavaScript.
+AMCJL is very simple to build for JavaScript.

 First - decide the modulus type and curve type you want to use.
 Edit ROM.js
 where indicated.
 You might want to use one of the curves whose details are